damianmoore/punk-deploy/README.md

   must have SSH server setup so you can access it with just your public key.
   Also it must have it’s own SSH keypair for logging into the new node machines.
 * You will need access to a container registry where you can push your Docker images.
-This can be provided by docker.com, another cloud provider, or you can run it yourself on the master server using
+This can be provided by Docker Hub, another cloud provider, or you can run it yourself on the master server using
   [this docker image](https://hub.docker.com/r/_/registry/).
 * An account with a cloud provider supported by Docker Machine (currently